A simple guide to Hiking Ella Rock, Sri Lanka

 Step 2

 Continue walking along the train track until you reach Kithalella Railway Station, which is basically a small cream building with a sign on the side.
-Continue past the train station, after approximately 10 minutes you will come to a narrowing of the path, with tall rocks covered in vegetation either side of the track.
-Be careful when passing through this section as there’s not much room either side of the train track to get out of the way if a train comes – we walked quickly through this bit!
-Immediately after this section, you need to take the path on the left, which leads to a small footbridge over a little stream.
+Continue past the train station, and after approximately 10 minutes you will come to a narrowing of the path, with tall rocks covered in vegetation either side of the track.
+Be careful when passing through this section as there’s not much room either side of the train track to get out of the way if a train comes.
+(We walked quickly through this bit!)
+Immediately after this section, you need to take the path on the left.
+This path leads to a small footbridge over a little stream.
 Careful not to miss it as the path bends round almost in a U.

 Hiking to Ella Rock, Ella, Sri Lanka